karaiskc/assemblerVM/README.txt

 Assembler and virtual machine for running simple assembly programs.
-The list of supported instructions and their format are given in instruction_set.txt.
+The list of supported instructions and their format are given in resources/instruction_set.txt.

 Usage:
    -Compile assembler.c